Welcome week: Tuesday 28 September to Friday 1 October 2021

 Welcome to the School

 All MSc students should attend this session.
 This welcome talk by the Dean of the School of Management and other key staff will look at expectations and cover key messages for the year ahead.
 We will provide details on how to join the event.

 At this session you will meet your classmates for the first time and check in to your MSc course.

 You will need to scan a QR code to check in to your MSc course.
 You will need to do this before Monday 18 October 2021.
 We will confirm details of the QR code in September 2021.

 You must QR code check in to officially check in for your MSc course.

 A session to meet your Director of Studies, your Student Experience Officer, MSc Team Programme Support and your new course mates.

 Practice Track or Dissertation?

-A session comparing the two summer options available to those on certain courses.
+A session comparing the two summer options available to those on selected MSc courses.